pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

         In this presentation, Mr. Bill Newhouse and Dr. Dustin Moody from NIST will provide a comprehensive update, offering insights into the status of standardization, and the development of practices to ease migration from quantum-vulnerable public-key cryptography to quantum-resistant public-key cryptography.

-        Additionally, during his presentation on Wednesday, Dr. Dustin Moody will dive deeper into NIST's standardization efforts and progress, including a focus on the first round of additional signature scheme candidates announced in July.
+        Furthermore, in his Wednesday presentation, Dr. Dustin Moody will offer a more comprehensive examination of the standardization process for additional signature schemes.
+The first round of candidates was unveiled in July, and during his presentation, Dr. Moody will illuminate the various approaches taken and the feedback received since their initial announcement.

       speakers:
         - Bill Newhouse
         - Dustin Moody